 Data Export Scope

-Please select which country data should be included in the export file
+Ple ease select which country data should be included in the export file

 Bulgaria, Croatia

-Please select which data should be included in the export file
+Ple ease select which data should be included in the export file

 Current state

+Latest submission

-Latest submission Selected submission(s)
+Selected submission(s)

 Cancel Export

-For the current state option the user needs to decide whether each country data should be exported to a separate file or consolidated to as few files as possible (i.e. number of files would depend on how many workflows are in use for particular dataflow; in such a case there is going to be a one file per workflow that would include all countries the workflow is applied to).
+For the current state option user needs to decide whether each country data should be exported to a separate file or consolidated to as few files as possible (i.e. number of files would depend on how many workflows is in use for particular dataflow; in such a case there is going to be a one file per workflow that would include all countries the workflow is applied to).

-Plea ase select which data should be included in the export file ~ Current state Please select which data should be included in the export file Separate export file per country Data export consolidated into single file per workflow
+Plea ase sel ect which data should be included in the export file ~ Curre nt state Ple ase select which data should be included in the export file 0 Separate export file per country 0 Data export consolidated into single file per workflow